Characterization of spatial Schmidt modes in high-gain SU(1,1) interferometers: MULTIMODE SQUEEZING MEASUREMENT

 while the vacuum quadratures variances are again $\Dvar\hat{P}_{\vartheta,l}^{\left(\mathrm{vac}\right)}=1$.
 Using the fact that the eigenvalues can be parameterized as $\Lambda_{l}=\sinh^2\of{r_l}$ and $\tilde{\Lambda}_{l}=\cosh^2\of{r_l}$~\cite{PRR5,Christ_2013}, where $r_l$ is associated with the gain in mode $l$ according to Schmidt-mode theory~\cite{PRA91,APL2025}, \Cref{eq:dvar_quadp_c1} may be rewritten as

 The levels of squeezing and anti-squeezing are therefore:

 Note that $20/\ln\of{10}\approx 8.686$.

 In \Cref{fig:squeezingplots}, the levels of squeezing and anti-squeezing obtained from the methods described in \Cref{sec:exact_reconstruction,sec:high_gain_approx_reconstruction} are compared against the exact values evaluated using \Cref{eq:sq_direct_c1,eq:asq_direct_c1}.
 As expected, the levels of squeezing and anti-squeezing obtained using the exact method presented in \Cref{sec:exact_reconstruction} coincide with the values obtained from \Cref{eq:sq_direct_c1,eq:asq_direct_c1}.
 Contrary to that, the levels of squeezing and anti-squeezing obtained using the high-gain approximation as presented in \Cref{sec:high_gain_approx_reconstruction} underestimate the expected values for almost all shown mode indices.
-For the level of squeezing, this means that the high-gain approximation results in larger (``more positive'') values for $\Sq_n$ compared to the theoretically exact values, while for the anti-squeezing, the obtained $\ASq_n$ values are smaller.
-Qualitatively, these results coincide with the results found in \refcite{multimodesqueezing} for a more elaborate model including internal losses.
-Here, for this initial more detailed analysis, we have instead focused ourselves on SU(1,1) interferometers without internal losses and only briefly discuss the extension of the formalism described in this work to include losses in \Cref{sec:lossinclusion}.
+For the level of squeezing, this means that the high-gain approximation results in larger \revA{(``less negative'')} values for $\Sq_n$ compared to the theoretically exact values, while for the anti-squeezing, the obtained $\ASq_n$ values are smaller. \revA{A brief discussion of the extension of the presented formalism to include losses is presented in \Cref{sec:lossinclusion}.}